Zimbra-Community/com_zimbra_emailtemplates/README.md

 Zimbra Email Templates
 ==========

+On top of the version maintained by Zimbra, this version supports:
 - Supports inline images
-- Supports personas/from correctly restored
+- Supports setting personas/from address correctly
+- Supports organizing templates in sub folders

 If you find Email templates useful and want to support its continued development, you can make donations via:
 - PayPal: info@barrydegraaff.tk